smangham/project-novice/_episodes/05-quality.md

 - Google - they have their own format
 - numpydoc - recommended by Numpy, based on the Google format, quite verbose

 The format we're using here for our examples is reST.
+The various formats differ in terms of how they format things like parameters and output values.

-Not only does structured documentation in the form of docstrings or their equivalents in another language make development easier, there's also sites (like [ReadTheDocs](https://readthedocs.io)) that can compile your code comments into a searchable website.
-You can even hyperlink between functions, or use add-ons to include LaTeX equations into the site.
+Not only does having well-structured docstrings (or their equivalents in another language) make development easier for you, if you stick to an existing format for them then they can be **machine-readable** too.
+That allows sites (like [ReadTheDocs (linked here)](https://readthedocs.io)) to compile your code comments into a searchable website.
+You can even hyperlink between functions, or use add-ons to include LaTeX equations into the site (look at the [Dask Documentation (linked here)](https://docs.dask.org/en/latest/dataframe-api.html#dask.dataframe.read_csv) for an example of a large, sophisticated site built by ReadTheDocs).

 > ## Improved Commenting for our Temperature Functions
 >